loganwhite/notes/TeX/latex_questions_n_answers.md

 ```

 ## How to modify the default title page elements style?
 Make modification similar to the code snippet below.
-NOTE that `\makeatletter` and `\makeatother` are required in the beamer.
+NOTE that `\makeatletter` and `\makeatother` are required in the preamble.

 ```latex
 \makeatletter